Yermahack/robt403_lab_snake_ros/README.md

 **Step response plot of the start joint**

+Here is the step response for end joint.
+As it is visible in the step response plot, the movement of the joint at the base of the robot is going with a delay, therefore its goal position is not following the current position.
+The reasoning is the velocity of a real robot is not infinite.

 ![Lab3_Task2_StepResponse_BaseJoint](https://user-images.githubusercontent.com/38093116/191019697-5098343f-fda0-4e75-9db1-c217249b627a.png)

-As it is visible in the step response plot, the movement of the joint at the base of the robot is slower than expected.
-Its goal position is not following the current position.
-The reasoning is the velocity of a real robot is not infinite.
-In comparison, when we look at the step response plot of the joint at the robot’s end-effector, the error gaps become visibly bigger.
-This happens due to the mass of the real robot.
-It is heavier, thus slower, than just the movement of the single base joint of the robot.
+In comparison, here is the step response for base joint.
+As we look at the step response plot of the joint at the robot’s end-effector, the error gaps become visibly bigger.
+This happens due to the mass comparision, in the position of base joint, the mass is heavier, thus the response is slower, while the mass in end joint much easier.

 ### Task 3 - Get the sine wave response of joints
 "Get the sine-wave response of (you can create a node that will send a sine-wave